 That once fledgling inn now is the Hyatt Regency Lake Tahoe Resort, Spa and Casino.

 To read Chapter 1, scroll down.

-To purchase A Bold Gamble at Lake Tahoe in paperback or e-book form, click here, and you’ll be taken to the Bookshelf.
+To purchase A Bold Gamble at Lake Tahoe in paperback, EPUB, or Kindle click the button below!

 DIP INTO THE UNDERWORLD

 With Jimmy Hoffa and the fund’s co-trustees waiting inside their headquarters to meet him and seal the deal, California businessman Bill Swigert told the broker his company now was refusing the proffered loan.

 “You are finished with the Teamsters, and you better get out of Chicago,” Norman Tyrone said while dragging a thumb across his own throat.[i]

 “We got the hell out of there,” said Swigert, referring to himself and his attorney.[ii]

 Desperation for financing is what had spurred William “Bill” G. Swigert, Jr. to the Windy City that autumn.
 He and his two partners — collectively Pacific Bridge Company & Associates (PBC&A) — recently had built and opened The Sierra Tahoe, the premier hotel in a new, sparsely inhabited, developing community on the north shore of Lake Tahoe in Nevada, U.S.A.
 Four months later, they still needed money to cover the construction and other incurred expenses and to fund the project’s next phase, adding a casino and more guestrooms.

 A few months before, Swigert had received a telephone call from Norman B. Tyrone, who’d introduced himself as a financier and had asserted he could arrange a Teamsters Pension Fund (TPF) loan for PBC&A for The Sierra Tahoe.